Chlorine Dioxide - In Layman's Terminology

 - Produces no carcinogenic byproducts like Tri Halo Methane (THM) found in drinking water when

 cleaned with normal chlorine products.
-This has caused researchers to use ClO2 and NOT chlorine
+This has caused some researchers to use ClO2 and NOT chlorine

 to disinfect drinking water.